 Extracorporeal membrane oxygenation (ECMO) is used for newborns who have very serious lung or heart problems.
 ECMO is done using a special machine that is connected to the baby.
 The machine puts oxygen into the baby's blood and takes carbon dioxide out of the blood.

-ECMO does what the lungs normally do on their own.
+ECMO does what the lungs and heart normally do on their own.
 This gives a baby's lungs and heart time to rest, develop, and heal.

 The ECMO machine connects to your baby with two tubes.
 One tube takes your baby's blood to the machine.
 The machine pumps the blood through a special filter that removes carbon dioxide.
 After it filters the blood, the machine puts oxygen into the blood.
 It then returns the treated blood to your baby through the second tube.